-The Democracy and Dialogues Initiative and the Dodd Human Rights Institute at the University of Connecticut held an event on Zoom last night to discuss race in the UConn community.
+The Democracy and Dialogues Initiative and the Dodd Human Rights Impact at the University of Connecticut held an event on Zoom last night to discuss race in the UConn community.

 The event, titled “Race and Community Dialogue Discussion,” was part of a series made to create a space for the UConn community to develop skills and foster dialogue on race and diversity.
 This event was the fourth of the series, which began in November 2019.